 Yes your employment matters for both life insurance acceptance and overall pricing.
-Some careers such as stunt men rarely surprise clients, others such as pilots occasionally do surprise.
+Some careers such as stunt men rarely surprise people, others such as pilots occasionally do surprise.

 There is usually very little that people can do about their employment as far as buying life insurance.
-The only obvious course of action would be to switch careers and from an insurance agents standpoint that is really not something best to suggest to a client.
-Often the best course of action is speak with someone that specializes in writing insurance for someone in your employment position.
+The only obvious course of action would be to switch careers and from an insurance agents standpoint that is really not something best suggested.
+Often the best course of action is speak with someone that specializes in writing insurance your employment position.
 For example if you are in the military you likely should speak with an insurance agent that works on or near your base and writes many active military personnel.
 Certain insurance companies may be more open to writing your policy if they know all the details of what exactly you do.

 Jobs That May Make Life